-Breast cancer can relapse many years after initial diagnosis and treatment, a phenomenon known as late recurrence.
+Breast cancer can relapse many years after initial treatment, a phenomenon known as late recurrence.
 Early recurrence (within the first three years) is most likely to occur in women with aggressive subtypes such as triple negative (ER-/PR-/HER2-) and inflammatory breast cancer (IBC).

 However, while hormone receptor positive (ER+/PR+) breast cancer tends to have more indolent characteristics, it is more likely to recur many years after diagnosis.
 Late relapse is thought to be caused by disseminated breast cancer cells that find their way to the bone marrow (which acts as a tumor cell reservoir) and then become dormant.
 Such tumor cells evaded eradication because they were not dividing at the time of treatment.